 On The Microwave: I used to press, press, press all over the keypad hoping to hit the 1 min. spot.
 Not a big deal, just frustrating.
 Now, I have dots on the 1 min., 30 sec., and OFF buttons.
 Feel it, Press it, Bam!

 On My keyboard: There are certain keys that I use a lot!!!!!!!!!
 Can you guess which ones???
 Yeah………… you know which ones!
 Ha ha!!
 Well, I put dots on all the keys that I use most, Including my dictation key.
 If I want to delete, I just feel for it.
 If I want to start dictation, I just feel for it.
 Feel it, Press it, Bam!

 Never in my life, did I think I would ever have to use my hands for sight.
 I guess blind girls become pretty good with their hands!
 (Oh STOP.
 Get your mind outta the gutter! ha ha!).
 The point here is, I recommend “Bump-Dots” to anyone who is legally blind.
-Get these little gems, and make your, (or someone else’s), life less frustrating!
+Get these little gems, and make your, (or someone else’s), life less frustrating and more manageable!

-If Bump-Dots sound like they would help you or someone you know….
-Google them and order online, pick them up from your local blind Center or organization, or ask your State Department of Rehabilitation/Blind services counselor about them.
-Just get them!!
+If Bump-Dots sound like they would help you or someone you know – Google and order ’em, pick them up from your local blind center or organization, or ask your State Department of Rehabilitation/Blind Services counselor about them.
+You’ll be glad you did!!